kishorekannanbsc/Network-devices-backup-script/README.md

 The script needs 3 things to be executed
-  1.hosts file where all the devics IP address are saved 2.commands file where all the device commands are saved, please add exit at the end of th file 3.logs folder where the backup files are saved
+  1.hosts file where all the devics IP address are saved 2.commands file where all the device commands are saved, please add exit at the end of the file 3.logs folder where the backup files are saved

 The script will check the logs folder and will add the backup files with device hostname, device IP address and backup time